spiral/docs/odm/oop.md

 # Compositions, Aggregations, Inheritance
-The ODM component does not use terming relation(s) to describe it's functionality but switches to the OOP definitions for [Composition, Aggregration] (https://en.wikipedia.org/wiki/Object_composition) and Inheritance (Please try to avoid using word relation while working with MongoDB.
+The ODM component does not use termin "relation(s)" to describe it's functionality but switches to the OOP definitions for [Composition, Aggregration] (https://en.wikipedia.org/wiki/Object_composition) and Inheritance (Please try to avoid using word relation while working with MongoDB.
 This can lead to problems down the road).

 Please make sure that you have already read about [ODM Basics] (basics.md).